lentalex627/sitecore-marketplace-table/grid-composer/DEPLOYMENT.md

 ### Option B: Deploy to Other Hosting Providers

-TableForge can be deployed to any platform that supports Next.js:
+Grid Composer can be deployed to any platform that supports Next.js:

 - **Netlify**: Use the Netlify CLI or Git integration
 - **AWS Amplify**: Connect your Git repository